-- bring a motion to the Conference floor for approval; - keep the referral in Committee for further work or research; - refer the referral to another WSC Committee or service board, or - decide that the referral is not currently in the best interest of C.A. to pursue at that present time and therefore no action is to be taken.
+- Bring a motion to the WSC floor for approval - Keep the referral in committee for further work or research - Transfer/refer the referral to another WSC Committee or service board - Decide that the referral is not currently in the best interest of C.A. to pursue at the present time.
+This response ought to provide an explanation of why no action will be taken.